MatthewVardi/Diamond-REST-API/README.md

 The Diamond API uses the endpoint: https://diamondapi.herokuapp.com.

-Endpoints that require authentication will have a * next to the verb.
+Endpoints that require authentication will have a * next to the HTTP verb.

 ## Authentication